-Appendix H KANSAS STATE DEPARTMENT OF EDUCATION

-Title 1 School Improvement Grant ESEA 1003(g) Explanation of Budget Line Items
+Appendix H KANSAS STATE DEPARTMENT OF EDUCATION Title l School Improvement Grant ESEA 1003(g) Explanation of Budget Line Items

 1000 Instruction 100 Personnel Services-Salaries Instructional salaries for full & part-time certified and non-certified employees, substitute pay, & stipends.
 200 Employee Benefits FICA, Group Insurance, Workman's Compensation, etc., for personnel in line 100 above.
 300 Purchased Professional & Technical Services Into District: Consultants, subcontracts, mini-grants, counseling, guidance, medical and accounting services.
 400 Purchased Property Services Lease, repair, maintain, & rent property & equipment, owned or used by the district.
 500 Other Purchased Services Out of District: Staff travel, workshops/conference registrations, per diem, mileage, lodging, staff development.
 600 Supplies & Materials Items that can be consumed, worn out, or deteriorated through use.
 This includes software that was purchased independently of a hardware package.
-For Title I, this may be no more than 10% of the total allocation.
-700 Property Initial, additional or replacement equipment.
+For Title I, this may be no more than 10% of the total 7 00 allocation.
+700 Property Initial additional or raplacement equipment.
+This includes software that Initial, additional or replacement equipment.
 This includes software that was purchased as part of a hardware package.
 For Title I, this amount may be no more than 10% of the total allocation, or \$2,000, whichever is greater.
-2000 Support Services 2100 Support Services -Students Activities designed to assess and improve the well-being of students and to supplement the teaching process.
+2000 Support Services groutor.
+Support Services --Students 2100 Activities designed to assess and improve the well-being of students and to supplement the teaching process.
 Include only staff in attendance, social work services, substance abuse, guidance and health services, and parent involvement.
 2200 Support Services - Instructional Staff Activities associated with assisting the instructional staff in panning, developing and evaluating the process of providing learning experiences for students.
-These activities include curriculum development, techniques of instruction, child development and understanding, staff training, etc. 2300 Support Services (General Administration) Activities concerned with the overall general administration of the program.
-These include all personnel and materials required to support the program.
+These activities include curriculum development, techniques of instruction, child development and understanding, staff 2200 training, etc. 2300 Support Services (General Administration) Activities concerned with the overall general administration of the program.
+These include all personnel and materials required to support program.
+These merude an personner and materials required to support the program.
 If a federal program is audited by a state auditor, the CPA audit costs may not be charged to the federal program.
 2329 Other Executive Administration Services Amount of funds generated by the indirect cost rate. (i.e., general operating costs such as duplicating, postage, room rental, telephone, etc.) 2400 Support Services Activities that have been assigned in addition to the normal contract concerned with directing and managing the operation of a particular school.
 Examples would include extended days, Title I summer school or alternative high school.
 2700 Student Transportation Services Providing transportation for students.
 Activities concerned with conveying students to and from school, as provided by State and Federal law.
 This includes trips between home and school, and trips to and from school activities.
 Federal funds may not be used to supplant regular transportation costs.
-3000 Non-Instructional Services 3300 Community Services Operations Providing community services to staff or students.
-3400 Student Activities 3700 Providing activities associated with the students in these programs.
-1 To viding activities associated with the students in these programs.
+3000 Non-Instructional Serv ices 3300 Community Services Operations 5500 Providing community services to staff or students.
+3400 Student Activities Providing activities associated with the students in these programs.